MEET THE TEAM

 Jackie has been involved in interfaith dialogue for over fourteen years and with WIN for ten years.
 Having formed WIN’s Barnet group she took on the position of chair for three years, the group has recently celebrated their ten-year anniversary.
 Jackie has had a number of roles at WIN including managing group development.
 She is currently External Relations Director.

-Development and Volunteer Manager
+Projects and Operations Manager

 Maeve graduated from SOAS, University of London in 2018 with an MA in Religion in Global Politics.
 After joining as an intern in early 2020, she now works as Researcher and Development Assistant connecting WIN to other interfaith coalitions and building relationships with external organisations.